X-Ray Tech School and College Program Information

 Radiography Program Overviews

 These programs are commonly designed for students who have already completed some postsecondary education, which could mean specific coursework or an associate's degree program.
 Programs can take 1-2 years to complete, and typically include coursework and laboratory experiences.
-Some courses could include patient care, abdominal radiography, clinical practice, positioning techniques, radiation biology and anatomy.
+Coursework includes:

 Associate's Degree in Radiography